 Riding a scooter

-All visitors on a visitor’s driver's licence must wear a safety helmet while travelling on a motorcycle in Rarotonga.
-This is compulsory for Rarotonga only and does not apply to visitors driving a motorcycle in the outer islands.
+All visitors must wear a safety helmet while travelling on a motorcycle in Rarotonga.
+This is compulsory for Rarotonga only and does not apply to visitors driving a motorcycle on our sister islands.

 Taking the public bus

 It is very easy to get around the island using public transport.
 There are two buses which circle the island of Rarotonga; Clockwise and Anti-clockwise.
 The buses will stop anywhere along the main road.
 All you have to do it smile and wave them down.

 Cycling around the islands is easy as the main roads are flat.
 Many hotels will have bicycles available to borrow at a first come first served basis but if you would like a guaranteed bicycle or electric bike, we suggest hiring one.